stevejford/anytimereview/apps/domainmarketplace/docs/compliance/dpia.md

 Note: Working draft for privacy engineering.
 Final review required by counsel and DPO prior to launch.

 Overview and Scope
-- Service: Domain rental marketplace with DNS onboarding and HTTP redirects; click analytics; payments and payouts.
+- Service: Domain hire marketplace with DNS onboarding and HTTP redirects; click analytics; payments and payouts.
 - Roles: Controller for marketplace accounts, routing configuration, analytics; Processor roles may apply where operating on behalf of Owners for billing analytics.
-- Individuals affected: Owners, Renters, end visitors to rented domains.
+- Individuals affected: Owners, hirers, end visitors to rented domains.

 Processing Purposes and Lawful Bases
 - Provide service features (accounts, listings, routing, billing) — Contract (GDPR Art.
 6(1)(b)).